cumulus13/mpdart/README.md

     python mpdart.py -p /mnt/musics
 ```

-    use can use config file `mpdart.ini` to direct setup some options
+    you can use config file `mpdart.ini` to direct setup some options

 ## author
 ---------